oven-sh/bun/docs/runtime/plugins.md

 {% /callout %}

 Loading a YAML file is useful, but plugins support more than just data loading.
-Lets look at a plugin that lets Bun import `*.svelte` files.
+Let's look at a plugin that lets Bun import `*.svelte` files.

 ```ts#sveltePlugin.ts
 import { plugin } from "bun";